 - Congratulations to McGregor Blvd Veterinary Hospital who was named the “2017 Veterinary Economics Hospital Design Competition General Practice Hospital of the Year” by DVM360!
 Dr. Lura Jones, ’97, and her architect husband Matt Horton, designed the new hospital to “Let the Sunshine in.”
 Read more: http://veterinaryhospitaldesign.dvm360.com/2017-general-practice-hospital-year-let-sunshine

 - Karen Taylor-Sorenson, ’88, was selected to participate in Mission Rabies in May 2017.
 She traveled to Malawi to vaccinate dogs against rabies.
 According to Karen, “Rabies is endemic in certain areas of Africa: Malawi, Tanzania, and Zomba as well as Goa India, and Sri Lanka.
 Mission Rabies, a UK based organization, was the group that I was involved with.
 I was sponsored by a Veterinary publishing company, Brief Media to travel to Malawi and vaccinate dogs for two weeks.
 I was selected from 500 applicants for this position.
 We vaccinated 35,000 dogs during our two week visit ( combined with another group that went in April for two weeks).
 This is Mission Rabies third year in Malawi.
 This project has drastically reduced the incidence of human rabies, with no human deaths since their second year of vaccinating dogs.
 I was proud to represent the University of Florida College of Veterinary Medicine on this endeavor.”
 See https://www.facebook.com/MissionRabies/ Way to go Karen!

 We want to hear from you!
 Have you moved?
 Recently married?
-Gotten a new job?
-Help the college stay connected with you by updating your contact info.
+Started a new job?
+Help us stay connected with you by updating your contact info here:

-We will have your UF records updated so you will receive future alumni news and printed publications.
+We will update your UF records so you will receive alumni news and printed publications.